 Accent modules provide further theoretical and application-oriented knowledge in the core subjects of economics.
-The five compulsory accent modules should be taken in the second and third semester.
+The four compulsory accent modules should be taken in the second and third semester.

 Supplementary modules can be chosen by the students and combined freely.
 They aim at imparting specific application-oriented knowledge with high relevance to the professional field.
-In total, students can choose five of 27 supplementary modules.
-As a rule, two of these should be taken in the summer semester and three in the winter semester.
+In total, students can choose six supplementary modules.
+As a rule, two of these should be taken in the summer semester and four in the winter semester.